cockroachdb/docs/STYLE.md

 ### Version Tags

 Use HTML version tags to denote new or updated features for the version.

-TO DO: When?
+Version tags can be put at the end of a heading, if the whole section describes something that is new or updated.
+Otherwise, version tags can introduce a paragraph, sentence, or description in a table cell.

 To insert a version tag, use the following code: